 Evaluation

 The proposed Feature Clustering and Ranking (FCR) method was compared to a number of other established feature selection methods.
-These methods included the standard selection approaches of ranking, FS and BE.
+We adopted a similar, although reduced, evaluation approach to that of Brown et al. (2012).
+The compared methods included the standard selection approaches of ranking, FS and BE.
 These standard approaches and FCR, were each evaluated with two different feature relevance criteria: MI and the naïve Bayes classification accuracy.
-To integrate the MI criterion into FS and BE, it is necessary to compute the MI of multiple selected features with the class labels.
-In this situation, the selected features are first merged into a joint variable and then the MI of the class labels with this joint variable is computed (Brown et al., 2012).
+The MI relevance criterion for FCR and ranking approaches finds the MI between individual features and the class labels.
+To integrate the MI relevance criterion into FS and BE, it is necessary to compute the MI of a set of multiple candidate features with the class labels.
+In this situation, the candidate features are first merged into a joint variable and then the MI of the class labels with this joint variable is computed (Brown et al., 2012).
 We used histograms with ten bins along each dimension to approximate probability densities for both the MI and naïve Bayes criteria (Webb, 2002).
-(Brown et al., 2012)
+This approximation is made to avoid difficulties and inefficiencies associated with estimating probability densities for continuous variables (Brown et al., 2012).

 Brown et al. (2012) compared the performance of a several feature selection criteria in redundant high dimensional spaces, and found the JMI criterion gave the best overall performance in terms of classification accuracy and stability.
 Based on these results, FS with the JMI criterion was included in our study to represent the “state of the art” performance.
 The JMI measure for feature Xk is